michal-krzyzowski/bak/README.md

    `bak dirname`

-- works with both absolute and relative paths
+- works with absolute and relative paths

    `bak /dirname`